 Summer Family Road Trip to Sonoma County

-Kick off your road trip in the heart of Sonoma County in Santa Rosa with a hearty breakfast at Dierk’s Parkside Café.
-Enjoy American comfort food at its finest with entrees like biscuits and gravy, country benedict, and Grandma Dierk’s Pull-A-Parts, which is a sinfully delicious fried bread dough that’s dusted with cinnamon and sugar.
-They claim it’s better than donuts!
-For something more grab-and-go, stop into Criminal Bakery, which boasts a large selection of muffins, scones, hand pies, and other pastries.
-On the healthier side, Criminal has items like quiche and a Warrior Bowl, featuring spinach, quinoa, pumpkin seeds, and artichoke hearts drizzled with balsamic vinegar.
+Kick off your trip in Santa Rosa with a hearty breakfast at Dierk’s Parkside Café.
+Enjoy American comfort food at its finest with biscuits and gravy, country benedict, and Grandma Dierk’s Pull-A-Parts — yummy fried dough dusted with cinnamon and sugar.

 Pies on display in the bakery